splunk/observability-workshop/content/en/conf/opentelemetry-collector/2-extensions.md

 {{% /tab %}}
 {{% tab title="PipelineZ" %}}

-**PipelineZ** brings insight on the running pipelines running in the collector.
-You can find information on type, if data is mutated and the receivers, processors and exporters that are used for each pipeline.
+**PipelineZ** provides insights on the running pipelines running in the collector.
+You can find information on type, if data is mutated, and you can also see information on the receivers, processors and exporters that are used for each pipeline.

 Example URL: [http://localhost:55679/debug/pipelinez](http://localhost:55679/debug/pipelinez) (change `localhost` to reflect your own environment).